 If your pet is a dog, go here

-You need to read this article as well
+Read this article on triad disease as well

 It is quite common for cats to occasionally vomit or have diarrhea.
 In longer haired cats, it is often associated with hairballs.
 In shorter haired cats it can be due to eating new foods.
 But when cats vomit too frequently, they have a medical problem.
 One of the common causes of these problems is inflammatory bowel disease(IBD).
 If you have reached this page and are not sure that your cat's diarrhea problem is chronic, go here.